stdio-cz/mhmp_mapk_integration-engine/docs/error_codes.md

 - 1023: Error while getting from database.
 - 1024: The model saving type was not specified.
 Data was not saved.
 - 1025: Method is not implemented.
+- 1026: Sorted Waste Containers were not set.
+Use method setContaners().